 What are the general requirements of the Writers Week course?
-E-mail Prof. Mark Cox for specific details.
+E-mail Prof. David Gessner for specific details.
 Generally, you will be expected to attend a manuscript conference, class, and reading with the visiting writer to whom you are assigned.
 You also must revise your conferenced manuscript and write a brief response to another event.
 You must attend one class meeting early in the semester with Prof. Cox, but there are no other meetings until Writers Week itself.
 All other CRW courses are cancelled during Writers Week, to avoid scheduling conflicts.

 Does Writers Week count as an elective or a writing workshop?

 A writing workshop

 Can I take Writers Week as an out-of-genre workshop (i.e., work with a writer in a genre other than my primary one)?
 Yes, if space is available.
 On the sign-up sheet for Writers Week, you will note which genre you wish to work in.
 You will be required to fulfill all the work in the genre for which you sign up, i.e., the conference, workshop, craft talk, etc. You may attend other events, but in order to get credit you must meet all requirements in the genre for which you sign up.